Applies to

 Any keyword values which are not given in the font declaration cause the corresponding properties to

 be reset to their default values.
-Thus, if the keyword is omitted, then the property
+Thus, if the keyword

 font-style is set to its default value, normal.
 The properties font-size-adjust and fontstretch